zencart/documentation/content/user/first_steps/how_do_i_install.md

 Upload, via FTP, the whole program into a directory on your server.
 You can put it in your webroot or in a folder below that.

-<div id="webroot"></div>

 ### What is my webroot?

 Each web host has his/her own preference in naming folders for use in running a website.
 You can have many files that don't even get shown to the public.
 The ones that are available for access via a browser are usually in a folder called something like:

-- /home/YOURNAME/public_html
+- `/home/YOURNAME/public_html`
 or
-- /var/www/YOURNAME/httpdocs
+- `/var/www/YOURNAME/httpdocs`
 or
-- /usr/accounts/a/b/YOURNAME/httpd
+- `/usr/accounts/a/b/YOURNAME/httpd`

-etc, etc, etc
+etc.

-Basically, in your FTP area look for a "www" or "public_html" or "htdocs" or "httpdocs" or "wwwroot" folder.
-These are the common folder names for what is referred to as the "webroot", which is where all website content is served from.
+Basically, in your FTP area look for a `www` or `public_html` or `htdocs` or `httpdocs` or `wwwroot` folder.
+These are the common folder names for what is referred to as the **webroot**, which is where all website content is served from.

 Your Zen Cart files (or *any* files to run your website, for that matter) need to be under that folder.
 If they're not, then you're going to get "not found" errors - because the content is not found!

-If it's unclear where the publicly-accessible files are to be uploaded, ask your hosting company for assistance in determining what your "webroot" folder should be.
+If it's unclear where the publicly-accessible files are to be uploaded, ask your hosting company for assistance in determining what your **webroot** folder should be.

 ### What folder do I upload into?